zahard/express-url-middleware/README.md

 Middleware for *Express* framework that provides current request URL as property to render engine.
 So it can be accessed in any template without passing it in each `response.render()` call

 ## Example
-Lets assume we have `app.js` file with application and a `view` directory with file `home.ejs` (or you can use any other template engine)
+First npm package should be installed `npm i template-url-middleware --save` Lets assume we have `app.js` file with application and a `view` directory with file `home.ejs` (or you can use any other template engine)

 ```js
 // app.js
 const express = require('express');